 Notify all appropriate local WF/UI coordinators of the labor dispute and which occupations are affected.

+Notify all appropriate ES Supervisory staff of the labor dispute and which occupations are affected.

 The Job Seeker Notice of Labor Dispute (Form E-12), and Report of Labor-Management Disagreement (Form WF-41), are available on TWC’s intranet under Employment Services Forms (The intranet is not available to the public.)